ms/buildtogether.tech/communicate/index.md

 -   "Reduce the red component of each pixel."

 {: .continue}
-We can tell our one-liners are useful if we can read them aloud in the order the functions are called in place of the function's name and parameters.
+You can tell our one-liners are useful if you can read them aloud in the order the functions are called in place of the function's name and parameters.

-Once we start writing code for other people (or our future selves) our documentation should include:
+Once you start writing code for other people (or your future self) your <span i="documentation!what to include">documentation</span> should include:

 -   The name and purpose of every public class, function, and constant in our code.